November 22, 2017

 Thank you to our sponsors for making this possible

-In the spirit of the previous point, phrase your thanks so they they're about your audience and not yourself.
+In the spirit of the previous point, try phrasing your thanks so they're about your audience and not you.

 For example: Instead of "thank you for inviting me to speak about _____," which is clearly about you and not them, consider "thank you for your interest in ________."